Fake Train: Recording

 Fake Train was recorded and mixed during 2 weekends.
 In retrospect, Sara Lund expressed her distaste for her performance on the album, for she believed she performed very poorly on it.
 The entire first side of the record was overdubbed with amplifier feedback.
 The album was released as the band's full-length debut on Kill Rock Stars on CD, LP, and cassette formats.
 They would continue to release most of their recordings through Kill Rock Stars until their break-up in 2001.
 Fake Train was also the first music-only recording released by Kill Rock Stars; releases made before Fake Train on the label were spoken word pieces.

-Cover
+Packaging

-The cover art is a vandalized copy of Tom Jones' 1970 album Tom.
-It was chosen as the cover art last minute as a sort of joke.
+The cover art is a vandalized copy of Tom Jones' 1970 album Tom which frontman Justin Trosper had hanging in his home.